 To find people you can hire, here are five outsourcing sites I have used:

-One word of warning: To find good people takes time.
+One word of warning: It takes time to find good people.

-You need to carefully search to find people who appear competent, then take them through a hiring process and finally a test.
-I’ll teach you more about the process as this training series continues.
+You need to carefully search to find people who appear competent, then take them through a hiring process and a test.
+I’ll teach you more about the process in a moment.

-If you are already familiar with outsourcing (or after you complete a test job yourself to get the experience), the next step is to narrow-in on a top ten list of services you could build your business around.
+If you are already familiar with outsourcing (or after you complete a test job yourself to gain experience), the next step is to narrow-in on a top five list of services you could build your business around.
 Ultimately you will only choose one service, but for the purposes of this step, you need to create a short-list of potential services.

 To begin this process, visit the five outsourcing sites I have listed above, and look at all the categories and contractors currently listed.
 You will find more than enough ideas just looking at what is on offer.

-To help you narrow down to a top 10 short-list, consider factors like –
+To help you narrow down to a short-list, consider factors like –

 - Are there services you already know well because of your previous or current job?